 Statutory demands and winding up petitions

 The Act prohibits the filing of winding up petitions in respect of statutory demands made during the "relevant period".
-The relevant period for this purpose (unless extended) is between 1 March - 30 September.
+The relevant period for this purpose was originally between 1 March and 30 September 2020 (extended from 30 June in the Bill).
+It has now been extended twice more and is currently set to last to 31 March 2021.

 Creditors are also prohibited from filing winding up petitions against a company unless they believe, and are willing to confirm to the Court, that either: